 The Barclaycard Arrival also includes chip-and-PIN technology, which makes it a terrific card to have when you’re traveling in Europe!

-Note: This is different from the Barclaycard Arrival Plus card.
+Note: This is different from the Barclaycard Arrival Plus World Elite Mastercard.
 You’ll earn 40,000 Barclaycard Arrival miles when you sign-up for the Barclaycard Arrival Plus and meet the minimum spending requirements.
 But there IS an $89 annual fee (waived 1st year).